ngrok/ngrok-docs/docs/integrations/mongodb/webhooks.md

 MongoDB sends different request body contents depending on the event that is being triggered.
 You can trigger new calls from MongoDB to your application by following the instructions below.

-1. On your project home page, click the person icon to invite to project.
+1. On your project home page, click the person icon to invite to the project.

 1. In the **invite new users via email address** field, enter an email to invite to your project.